On knot types of clean Lagrangian intersections in $T^*\mathbb{R}^3$: Introduction

-\textbf{Main results.} Let $U^*\R^n$ denote the unit cotangent bundle of $\R^n$ with respect to the standard metric.
-For any submanifold $K$ of $\R^n$, let $\Lambda_{K}$ denote its unit conormal bundle.
-It is well-known that $U^*\R^n$ has a canonical contact form and $\Lambda_K$ is a Legendrian submanifold of $U^*\R^n$.
+Let us see how this theorem is deduced from \textit{Symplectic Field Theory} (\textit{SFT}) introduced by Eliashberg, Givental and Hofer \cite{EGH}.
+As a notation, let $U^*\R^3$ denote the unit cotangent bundle of $\R^3$ with respect to the standard metric.
+For any knot $K$ of $\R^3$, let $\Lambda_{K}$ denote its unit conormal bundle.
+Then, $U^*\R^3$ has a canonical contact structure and $\Lambda_K$ is a Legendrian submanifold of $U^*\R^3$.

-The main tool of this paper is the \textit{Chekanov-Eliashberg differential graded algebra} (\textit{DGA}) $\mathcal{A}_*(\Lambda)$ of a compact connected Legendrian submanifold $\Lambda$ of $U^*\R^n$ with coefficients in the group ring $\Z[H_1(\Lambda)]$.
-This is an algebraic invariant of Legendrian submanifold introduced by Chekanov \cite{Chek} and Eliashberg \cite{Eli}.
-For the construction, we will refer to \cite{EES-R,EES-ori,EES} and \cite{DR}.
-Let $L_1$ be an exact Lagrangian submanifold of $T^*\R^n$ which bounds such $\Lambda$.
-We assume that $\R^n$ and $L_1$ have a clean intersection $K=\R^n \cap L_1$ and $K$ is connected.
-We will prove that $\Lambda$ and $\Lambda_K$ have a relation between their Chekanov-Eliashberg DGAs under a few conditions on $L_1$. \begin{thm}[Theorem \ref{thm-clean-intersection}] If $L_1$ is spin and its Maslov class vanishes, there exists a DGA map over $\Z[H_1(\Lambda)]$
+We focus on the \textit{Chekanov-Eliashberg differential graded algebra} (\textit{DGA}) of a Legendrian submanifold of a contact manifold.
+This is an algebraic invariant of Legendrian submanifolds introduced by Chekanov \cite{Chek} for Legendrian links and by Eliashberg \cite{Eli} in the higher dimensional case.
+For the construction under some conditions, we will refer to \cite{DR, EES-R,EES-ori,EES}.
+We use a result by Ekholm, Etnyre, Ng and Sullivan \cite{EENS} that the Chekanov-Eliashberg DGA of $\Lambda_K$ for a knot $K$ in $\R^3$ is stable tame isomorphic to the \textit{framed knot DGA}, which is combinatorially defined from a braid representation of $K$.
+By definition, the augmentation variety $V_K$ is determined by the framed knot DGA of $K$.

-\end{thm} For the structure on the target object as a DGA over $\Z[H_1(\Lambda)]$, see Subsection \ref{subsec-app}.
-This result is based on \textit{Symplectic Field Theory} (\textit{SFT}) introduced by Eliashberg, Givental and Hofer \cite{EGH}, and the DGA map is associated to an exact Lagrangian cobordism which has $\Lambda$ as the positive boundary and $\Lambda_{K}$ as the negative boundary.
-The DGA maps from SFT have been studied by, for instance, \cite{E, EHK} in $\Z/2$-coefficient and \cite{K} in $\Z$-coefficient.
-For the sake of our applications, we deal with coefficients in the integral group rings, and therefore we need to care about the orientations of the moduli spaces.
+The relation between $V_{K_0}$ and $V_K$ follows from a DGA map between the Chekanov-Eliashberg DGAs associated to an exact Lagrangian cobordism which has $\Lambda_{K_0}$ as the positive boundary and $\Lambda_{K}$ as the negative boundary.
+We state a more general result in Theorem \ref{thm-clean-intersection} for an exact Lagrangian submanifold in $T^*\R^n$ which has a clean intersection with the zero section.

+The DGA maps in SFT have been studied by, for instance, \cite{E, EHK} in $\Z/2$-coefficient and \cite{K} in $\Z$-coefficient.
+For the sake of our applications, we want to deal with DGAs with coefficients in the integral group rings, and therefore we need to care about the orientations of the moduli spaces of pseudo-holomorphic curves.